tonybillings/gfx/README.md

 **bindable types**, each mapping to a particular GLSL type.
-Additionally, these struct members are given the **same name** (including casing) as the variables/buffers they map to in the shader, sans the required `u_` prefix given to the names of shader uniform variables; without the prefix, shader binding will not occur.
+Additionally, these struct members are given the **same name** (including casing) as the variables/buffers they map to in the shader, sans the required `u_` prefix given to the names of shader uniform variables; without the prefix, uniform variable binding will not occur.
 Note that it's perfectly fine for such structs to include non-bindable members.

 Supported bindable types and their associated GLSL types: